nathanrooy/bwo/README.md

 ```
 Where `fbest` is the best function value achieved during optimization, and `xbest` is the function input which yielded `fbest`.

-You can also minimize a function given boundry constraints, represented by a list of tuples.
+You can also minimize a function given boundary constraints, represented by a list of tuples.
 Each tuple must follow the (min, max) format.
 ```
 bounds = [(-1,1),(-2,2), (-3,3), (-4,4), (-5,5)]
 fbest, xbest = minimize(sphere, bounds=bounds)